-- DPX Duplex filter, located on the upper part of the repeater. - CMB Combiner unit, located on the RCC unit in repeaters with an RCC unit that works in the same system as the repeater. - RCC unit (optional), see Chapter 6, Optionals.
-This is located to the right in the cabinet. - PSM Power Supply unit, located to the left in the cabinet, and in the cover, if equipped. - The repeater is equipped with an R2R, Repeater to Repeater Link feature that can be used between different repeaters or between the cabinet repeater unit and the cover repeater unit.
+- DPX Duplex filter, located on the upper part of the repeater. - DCC Directional Coupler for Compact, located on the RCC unit in repeaters with an RCC unit that works in the same cell system as the repeater. - RCC unit (optional), see Chapter 6, Optionals.
+This is located to the right in the cabinet. - PSM Power Supply Module, located to the left in the cabinet. - The repeater is equipped with an R2R, Repeater to Repeater Link feature that can be used to communicate with several repeaters.

-Single Band Repeater Units
+The Main Repeater Units

 Figure 5-1.
-Single band repeater units
+The main repeater units

-A cabinet (the left part in Figure 5-1) for a band selective repeater is equipped with a BSC board including the downlink and uplink circuitry.
+A cabinet (the left part in Figure 5-1) for the band selective Compact repeater is equipped with a BSC board including the downlink and uplink circuitry.
 The described cabinet is equipped for bi-directional band selective operation and RCC remote control.